Rounded Shoulders, Forward Head and Breathing

 I recently did a movement/posture coaching session with a woman who came to me complaining of pain in her shoulder.
 She pointed to the spot and said that all her stress "always goes right here.”
-Hmm, I thought.
-I began the session by doing what I always do which is look at the whole person.
-I watched her walk and asked her a few questions about her impressions of her movement, questions that helped me understand how clearly she perceived her body.
+Okay, I thought, and I began the session by doing what I always do which is look at the whole person.
+I watched her walk and asked her a few questions about her impressions of her movement, questions that helped me understand the depth of her body awareness.

 This woman was right on board with herself.
 She felt right away what I was seeing, that the lower half of her body was moving fairly freely, while everything above the waist was rigid.

 I’m grateful for those lucky moments when a body’s truth is crystal clear to me.
 Without even taking her history, I asked whether she’d ever had any breathing problems.
 Her eyes got very wide, and then she told me that when she was a very small child, under 4, she'd had a severe case of pneumonia.
 It had lasted for a long time.

 From that point I could guess that the shoulder problem wasn’t about shouldering burdens of career and family, as is so commonly the case with women.
 The genesis of my client's shoulder issue was her breathing history.
 What happens to our little bodies can plague us throughout our lives.

 When the lungs are in jeopardy, the body will recruit its emergency breathing mechanisms to enlarge the air space within the ribcage.
 The scalene muscles lift the upper ribs, and the levator scapulae and upper trapezius lift the shoulders.

 Mouth breathing is common when there has been an emergency involving respiration.
 Mouth breathing slackens the jaw while increasing tension in the hyoid muscles, the ones underneath the chin and tongue.
 Those muscles help pull the head forward.